 The easiest way to get to London City Airport is by the Docklands Light Railway (DLR).
 DLR trains depart every eight to 15 minutes and the journey time to Bank station in the City is 21 minutes.
 The fare with contactless payment or an Oyster card is £3.30 during peak hours and £2.80 off-peak.

 Hotels near London City Airport

-There are nine hotels within walking distance from London City Airport, although the closest of these is a 10-minute walk away and many of them are a 20-minute walk from the airport terminal.
+There are 11 hotels within walking distance from London City Airport, the closest of these are a five-minute walk away and many of them are a 20-minute walk from the airport terminal.

-At a 10-minute walk, Travelodge London City Airport is the closest hotel to the airport and the next closest is ibis budget London City Airport (a 15-minute walk from the airport).
+At a 10-minute walk, Travelodge London City Airport is the next closest hotel to the airport and the ibis budget London City Airport is a 15-minute walk from the airport terminal.
 Despite the airport catering mostly to business travellers, these two hotels are relatively cheap budget hotels.

 However, the airport’s proximity to the ExCeL exhibition centre means that there is a cluster of other hotels nearby that, although built primarily to cater to people visiting exhibitions at ExCeL, are also within walking distance to London City Airport.
 Because these hotels cater mostly to people visiting the ExCeL exhibition centre, prices can vary quite a bit depending on whether there are any events scheduled at ExCeL.

 These hotels on the eastern side of ExCeL are located between a 15- and a 20-minute walk from the airport.